Chapter Twenty: Emergence

 At the door he paused.

 He thought: I can make you vote for the card I want you to vote for.
+The writing it, slowly, against the grain of the easier answer, had been the only unpredictable thing he had done all night.

 He turned off the last light and went to bed.